uaagman/airlines/README.md

 1. For Airlines
     1. GET [http://localhost:8080/midTermProject/rs/airline]()
-        * List of all airlines in following Format
+        * List of all Airlines in following Format
           ```
           output:
           [{